 1. Sustained productivity while gaming

-This simply means that your desktop gets spanned across the monitors instead of the two displays displaying the same copy of one another.
+This means that your desktop gets spanned across the monitors instead of the two displays displaying the same copy of one another.

 You will also have to get ready to become efficient at switching between programs when you game.